Measure rigidity of Anosov flows via the factorization method: Introduction

 \subsection{Organization of the paper}

 In \S\ref{sec:backgroud} we recall certain preliminaries from smooth dynamics and ergodic theory.
-In \S\ref{sec:conditional-measures} we construct certain conditional measures on the unstable manifolds, using normal forms coordinates, which will allow us to show extra invariance. \S\ref{sec:factorization} contain the most technical part of the paper, which resolve around construction of special linear operators $A(q,u,\ell,t)$ that will allow us to measure the relative divergence between the two strong-unstable manifolds.
+In \S\ref{sec:conditional-measures} we construct certain conditional measures on the unstable manifolds, using normal forms coordinates, which will allow us to show extra invariance.
+Section \S\ref{sec:factorization} is the most technical part of the paper, which revoles around construction of special linear operators $A(q,u,\ell,t)$ that will allow us to measure the relative divergence between the two strong-unstable manifolds.
 In \S\ref{sec:bilip} we prove the crucial bilipschitz estimates regarding some stopping time which are defined by the factorization theorem.
 In \S\ref{sec:8-pts} we employ the Eskin-Mirzakhani technique in order to conclude extra invariance.
 In \S\ref{sec:applications} we provide several examples and applications of our measure rigidity result towards equidistribution problems.
+Appendix~\ref{app:factorization-details} gives the technical details regarding the ``factorization theorem'' used in~\S\ref{sec:factorization}.
+Appendix~\ref{app:avoiding-tech} gives the proofs of several technical lemmata from \S\ref{sec:conditional-measures}.
+Appendix~\ref{app:QNI-cond} discuss a slightly more restrictive but natural QNI condition.